 Other breeds likely contributed to the development of the CCR as we know it today.
-The St. Johns Water Dog (also extinct) is one possibility.
-Additionally, the tight curls are significant indicators that the breed also benefited from crossbreeding with the Irish Water Spaniel and still later, the Poodle.
+The St. John's Water Dog (also extinct) is one possibility.
+Additionally, the tight curls are significant indicators that the breed also benefited from crossbreeding with the Irish Water Spaniel and even later, the Poodle.

 Curly-Coated Retriever Care

 With the right balance of exercise and training, a curly-coated retriever makes a great companion for active households.
 This breed's signature coat is relatively simple to maintain, requiring only standard baths along with routine grooming care for the nails, teeth, and ears.